Thomas Sanders (entertainer): YouTube

 Sanders opened his official YouTube account on March 15, 2009.
 After amassing a following through Vine, he started publishing more frequently through YouTube.
 He had his first YouTube collaborations throughout 2015, consisting of pranks, games and challenges.
 Up until 2014, his subscriber count grew at a lower rate, with around 80,000 subscribers at the end of that year.
 From that date, his user count growth started progressively accelerating, having 200,000 subscribers by April 2015 and more than 700,000 subscribers at the end of 2015.

-From the second half of 2016, at the same time his Vine activity slowed following Twitter's announcement of Vine's forthcoming closedown, Sanders announced he would be focusing on his YouTube content from then on in order to create more diversely formatted content.
-As of July 2023, his channel has 4.02 million subscribers.
+From the second half of 2016, at the same time his Vine activity slowed following Twitter's announcement of Vine's forthcoming closedown, Sanders announced he would be focusing on his YouTube content from then on to create more diversely formatted content.
+As of May 2026, his channel has 4.82 million subscribers.

 On October 29, 2018, he debuted a second YouTube channel called "Thomas Sanders & Friends", which would be dedicated to the monthly Sanders Shorts compilations and the unscripted, guest-oriented shows he had done previously on his main channel.
 The main channel would thereafter be dedicated exclusively to scripted series and shows as well as his music videoclips.
 His second channel had 396,000 subscribers as of August 2021.
 In November 2021, Sanders published the last content in this second channel, which has since been quietly discontinued, with its kind of content being brought back to the first channel ever since.